-Robles works out with Nats, Tigers tab Boyd opening starter
+Pandemic MLB exhibition games have make-it-up-as-you-go feel

 The team has considered playing home games at its training facility in Dunedin, Florida, which is among the states that are virus hotspots, or Sahlen Field in Buffalo, New York, which is home to Toronto’s Triple-A affiliate and just across the Niagara River from Canada.

+Brewers outfielder/first baseman Ryan Braun hasn’t played in any of the team’s five intrasquad games, raising at least some concern about his availability for Friday’s season opener with the Chicago Cubs at Wrigley Field.

+“I’m still confident he’s going to be fine,” Brewers manager Craig Counsell said.
+“But it’s Sunday.
+We’ve got three days of games left after today.
+He’s got to get on the field soon, yes.”

-AP Baseball Writers Noah Trister and Ronald Blum, and Associated Press writer Rob Gillies contributed to this report
+AP Baseball Writers Mike Fitzpatrick and Noah Trister, AP Sports Writer Will Graves, Associated Press writer Rob Gillies and AP freelancer Jill Painter Lopez contributed to this report

 More AP MLB: https://apnews.comMLB and https://twitter.com/AP_Sports